jbiatek/BSGRulebook/rulebook.md

 Mutiny cards provide Actions to players, usually with both some benefit and some drawback.
 They are kept secret from other players, and discarded face up next to the Mutiny deck.

-Mutiny cards cannot be drawn or played by revealed Cylons, and revealed Cylons cannot be selected as the target of an effect that says to draw Mutiny cards.
+Mutiny cards cannot be drawn, held, or played by revealed Cylons, and revealed Cylons cannot be selected as the target of an effect that says to draw Mutiny cards.

+All human players have a limit of 1 Mutiny card except for the Mutineer, who has a limit of two.

 #### Drawing a second Mutiny card

-When a player draws a second Mutiny card, they are immediately sent to the Brig unless specifically told not to do so (or incapable of moving to the Brig, such as when "Helo" is Stranded.)
+When a player draws a Mutiny card above their limit, they are immediately sent to the Brig unless specifically told not to do so (or incapable of moving to the Brig, such as when "Helo" is Stranded).

-Any player with multiple Mutiny cards must immediately choose one and discard the rest.
+Any player with too many Mutiny cards must immediately choose Mutiny cards to discard until they are at the limit.

 #### Discarding Treachery cards and gaining Mutiny cards